amm-ds/llamaindex_query_engine_agent/README.md

 ## 📊 Evaluation

-We use RAGAS for comprehensive evaluation of the agent's performance.
+RAGAS framweork is implemented for comprehensive evaluation of the agent's performance.
 The evaluation process is implemented in `evaluation.py` and includes the following steps:

 1. Loading questions and expected answers from `data/questions.json` (in the example there are 'easy' and 'hard' Q&A)
 2. Processing queries through the QueryEngineAgent